(Post updated April 11 2017 for millet flour option)

 – 2 TBSP olive oil + 1 TBSP non hydrogenated margarine / soft butter if you are not dairy intolerant.

-1. Soak the oats in the warm water and let cool.
+1. Soak the oats and ground chia in the warm water and let cool.

 3. Combine all the ingredients in your food processor and run or pulse until a soft ball forms.
 There, you are done !